apex/up/docs/07-guides.md

   "authorizer": null
 }

-## GIT Integration
+## Git Integration

-Up automatically detects and utilizes GIT commit information when you deploy, such as recording the GIT commit SHA or tag, and author.
+Up automatically detects and utilizes Git commit information when you deploy, such as recording the Git commit SHA or tag, and author.
 This information can be used for:

 - Viewing and filtering logs by version
-- Viewing the GIT SHA or tag in the deployment history
+- Viewing the Git SHA or tag in the deployment history
-- Rolling back to a previous version via GIT SHA or tag
+- Rolling back to a previous version via Git SHA or tag

 ### Logging

-When deploying from a GIT repo the commit is also available in the logs for display and filtering, for example the tag `v1.8.2` in the following log output:
+When deploying from a Git repo the commit is also available in the logs for display and filtering, for example the tag `v1.8.2` in the following log output:

 ```
 Mar 15th 11:32:54am INFO production v1.8.2 request: id=467991e8-287f-11e8-bd4e-0ba9f514a0f0 ip=207.194.38.50 method=GET path=/favicon.ico